Here are answers to some questions you might have. If you don’t see your question listed here, then please contact us to ask directly.

 There’s No Better Way To Learn Coding Guarantee

 If you don’t agree that this is the best way to learn how to code, then please, ask for a refund.
 This is better than colleges.
 Better than bootcamps.
 Better than searching through YouTube videos.
 And better than struggling to teach yourself.
 If you don’t agree, then you’ll get a prompt and full refund.

 But your guarantee doesn’t stop there.
-You have 30 full days from the time you attend a class to ask for a refund.
+You have 30 full days from the time you start attending a class to ask for a refund.
 This means if you sign up for a class and then get sick or find yourself too busy to attend, you can register for the next class.
-Your 30 days starts from when you actually take the class.
+Your 30 days starts from when you actually start taking the class.